elliotrpage/BezierBlenderToGodot/Dissecting Curve3d.md

 format=2 was seen in godot 3.6
 **For now, lets worry about 4.2**

 uid optional? created by the Godot engine itself, I believe.
-Leave out for now.
+Can be ignored.

 ## Data Points
 -----
 "points": PackedVector3Array(0, 0, 0, 0, 0, 0, 0, 0, 0, 0.1, 0.2, 0.3, 0.4, 0.5, 0.6, 0.25, 0.5, 0.75, 1, 1, 1, 0, 0, 0, 1, 1, 1),
 -----
 This is the actual meat of things.
 Each Vector is a set of 9 values.
 Vectors are not seperated into individual points - they are concatenated into a single list.
-Lets look at a single data point, the "middle" one in this example.
+Let's look at a single data point, the "middle" one in this example.

 ### Single Data Point
 -----